alpal923/Fantasy_Congress/README.md

-Creating a Fantasy Congress to track how politicans vote compared to the information on the website.
+We are creating a Fantasy Congress to track how politicians vote compared to the information on their respective websites.